tia-porota/owas/README.md

 # OWAS Method

-A simple programm to calculate ergonomy with the OWAS Method.
+A simple program to calculate ergonomy with the OWAS Method.

 Made in Godot Engine 4.3.
 (This is my first Godot project, I know a lot of things are wrong but this was made in approximately in 4 hours + doc reading)